Efficient Generalization and Transportation: Preliminaries

 from the source population, where $\XX$ is a $d$-dimensional vector containing all covariates, $A$ is the treament assignment and $Y$ is the outcome.
 We denote $S$ as an indicator such that $S=1$ if a subject is in the source population and $S=0$ otherwise.
 We are interested in estimating the ATE in a target population without direct access to treatment and outcome information on target samples.
 The observational unit in the target population is $\ZZ = (\VV, S=0)$ and the target dataset $\mathcal{D}_2$ consists of $n_2$ such realizations, i.e.,

 where, importantly, $\VV \subseteq \XX$ represents partial covariates in $\XX$, which may be a strict subset.
 Here we slightly abuse the notation and denote both the covariates vector and set of covariates as $\VV$ (in the target population) and $\XX$ (in the source population).
+In practice, there may be variables present in the target population but not in the source population.
+Since the information about the treatment effect in the source population is captured by $\XX$, covariates that are not included in $\XX$ may not help us identify and estimate the ATE in the target population.
+Therefore, we do not use these variables to generalize or transport the causal effects and assume $\VV \subseteq \XX$.

-\subsection{Effects of interest}
+\subsection{Effects of Interest}

 Before defining our estimands of interest, we first discuss differences in the target population definition in the generalization and transportation setting.
 In the generalization setting, the source population is a subset of the target population.
 After we collect treatment and outcome information and estimate the ATE in the source population, we hope to \emph{generalize} the causal effects to the whole target population.
 The most natural design is a trial nested within a cohort of eligible individuals \citep{dahabreh2019generalizing}.
 In such designs, researchers collect covariate information for all individuals, but only collect treatment and outcome information from a subset of them.
-This setup arises in comprehensive cohort studies \citep{olschewski1985comprehensive}, where only few patients consent to randomization in a clinical trial, as well as clinical trials embedded in health-care systems where all individuals' information is collected routinely but only some of them are included in a trial \citep{fiore2016integrating}.
+This setup arises in comprehensive cohort studies \citep{olschewski1985comprehensive}, where only a few patients consent to randomization in a clinical trial, as well as clinical trials embedded in healthcare systems where all individuals' information is collected routinely but only some of them are included in a trial \citep{fiore2016integrating}.

 In contrast, in the transportation setting, the source population is (at least partly) external to the target population \citep{cole2010generalizing}.
 The source population is different from the target population and source samples may not be representative of the target population.
 The goal is to \emph{transport} the causal effects from the source population to the target population.
 This setup arises widely in public policy research, where randomized trial or observational study is conducted in selected samples while the target samples are from administrative databases or surveys and can be very different from the samples enrolled in the study (our data example in Section \ref{sec:Real-data} falls into this category, as will be discussed in more detail shortly).